 In case you’re not already familiar, a calanque is a natural inlet surrounded by steep rocky promontories jutting out into the sea.
-Created by natural events and shaped by the wind, sea and rain over the last 120 million years, the calanques of cassis are an incredible work of art.
+Created by natural events and shaped by the wind, sea and rain over the last 120 million years, the Calanques of Cassis are an incredible work of art.

-The famous three; Calanque de Port Miou, Calanque de Port Pin and Calanque d’En-Vau, can be accessed from Cassis, and are beloved by locals and visitors alike.
+The famous three; Calanque de Port Miou, Calanque de Port Pin and Calanque d’En-Vau, can be accessed from Cassis, France, and are beloved by locals and visitors alike.
 Port Miou is the most accessible – you can drive right up to this natural marina.
 Port Pin is a short walk away.
 You need to be steady on your feet to access this calanque with its beautiful cove beach, as the path is jagged and uneven.
 Calanque d’En-Vau is the most stunning, but also the hardest to reach.
 An uphill climb will reward you with breathtaking views over the valley, and a downhill descent will see you arriving at the pebbled beach below.

 Total walking time (with kids) = approx 3 hours without the descent to Calanque d’En-Vau.
 Distance approx 7kms.

-Hiking the Calanques de Cassis with Kids
+Hiking the Calanques de Cassis, Provence, with Kids

 Calanque de Port Miou